 The other new addition on all of the incline trainers is a set of dumbbells with stands on each side of the machine for an upper body workout, which you can do on or off the treadmill.

-The X9i is a step up from the base X7i Incline Trainer, which has a 2.75 hp motor and only -3% decline capability.
-That model is also not web enabled for your reference.
+The X9i is a step up from the base X7i Incline Trainer (recently discontinued), which had a 2.75 hp motor and only -3% decline capability.
+That model is not web enabled for your reference.

 The mechanical features on the new NordicTrack X9i include a quiet and powerful 3.0 CHP motor, a large 22" x 60" tread belt, two Autobreeze™ workout fans, Reflex cushioning with advance impact-absorption technology, 1-touch speed controls, heart rate sensors built into the handlebars, a free HR chest strap, music port and speakers on the console, and a 300-lb user weight capacity.